OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-smooth-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Smooth Reveal

-This document details the creation of an expanding card using only CSS.
-This effect creates a visually appealing and interactive element without relying on JavaScript.
-We'll leverage CSS transitions and transforms to achieve a smooth and engaging animation.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+We'll leverage CSS transitions and transforms to achieve a smooth and visually appealing expansion when the card is hovered over.
+This technique is suitable for various design contexts, adding a subtle yet engaging interactive element to your web pages.

-**Description of the Styling:**
+## Description of the Styling

-The card starts in a compact state, displaying only a title and a small preview image.
-Upon hovering, the card expands smoothly, revealing additional content (in this example, some text) below.
-The expansion is accompanied by a subtle scaling effect for added visual appeal.
-We use only CSS for the entire animation, making it lightweight and performant.
+This effect creates a card that expands horizontally when the mouse hovers over it.
+The expansion reveals additional content hidden initially.
+The transition is smooth and uses a simple scaling transform.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>